Hey are you a DIY’er? Do you love to taking on mini DIY projects to refine your living space? How about when it comes to your actual website/blog?

 Does your current website need some refreshing and some tidying up done to make it look it’s best?
 Sometimes if you get a set of fresh eyes it can give you some insight and great ideas.

 Whenever I visit a website, I am naturally drawn to a clean and well laid out design.
 If I stumble across a site that is busy with ads, disorganized, has harsh colors or God forbid…they have music on auto-play I will immediately leave that site.
-Your website creates a tone for your audience and it’s either welcoming and drawing in visitors or turning them off and in turn making you lose potentials clients/readers.A website creates a tone for your audience, it's either welcoming & drawing in visitors or… Click To Tweet
+Your website creates a tone for your audience and it’s either welcoming and drawing in visitors or turning them off and in turn making you lose potentials clients/readers.A website creates a tone for your audience, it's either welcoming & drawing in visitors or turning them off & making you lose potentials clients.
+Click To Tweet

 So maybe you know you need a change but maybe you’re not yet ready to invest a lot of money to hire a web designer who can renovate your web presence.
 Today I am going to give you a few tips on how to improve the overall look & function of your site as well as some pretty cool tools to help with that process.

 Here are 10 Steps to renovate and refine your online web presence:

 Sometimes it is difficult to look at our own website and have an objective opinion as to what is working and what is not.
 Come on, let’s be honest here, you and I are not the most impartial individuals when it comes evaluating something we’ve created.
 This is why I believe it is key to get another person’s opinion and get some valuable insight as to how you can improve your online presence.
 I’ve done this personally for my business website and I believe it can be helpful to you as well.
 Here are a couple of ways to receive some feedback on your site: